HackTheBox - Craft

 1 | gilfoyle@craft:~$ vault secrets enable ssh |

-.
-I will use the same command than the one in craft-infra/src/master/vault/secrets.sh
+Then we create a role with the key_type parameter set to otp.
+I will use the same command than the one in craft-infra/src/master/vault/secrets.sh to make sure we are not missing anything:

 1 | gilfoyle@craft:~$ vault write ssh/roles/root_otp \ |

-Last step we create an OTP credential for an IP of the remote host that belongs to otp_key_role
+Last step we create an OTP credential for an IP of the remote host that belongs to otp_key_role:

 1 | gilfoyle@craft:~$ vault write ssh/creds/root_otp ip=10.10.10.110 |

 Seems like everything went fine.
-Let’s launch a new terminal and try to login as root
+Let’s launch a new terminal and try to login as root :

 1 | [hg8@archbook ~]$ ssh root@craft.htb |